-Taste: Sot and mild spicy with nice onion flavor.
+Taste: Soft and mild spicy with nice onion flavor.

 Serving Ideas: Serve it with paneer bhurji (or any other Indian curry of your choice), plain lassi and papad as complete lunch or dinner.
-Its easy to make process, delicious taste and healthy qualities makes it an ideal dish to be served with curd or tea in the breakfast.
+Its easy process, delicious taste and healthy qualities make it an ideal dish to be served with curd or tea in the breakfast.